 The bed comes with two firmness options: relaxed firm and firm.
 When you buy the Loom & Leaf you get free white glove delivery, so you don’t have to lift a finger when it comes to mattress set up.

-The Bear mattress did especially well in the areas of cooling, edge support, durability, and spine alignment.
+The Bear mattress did especially well in the areas of cooling, edge support, durability, and spine alignment in our testing.
 Bear is made to improve the recovery time of athletes and active people, and as a result, promotes blood flow and relieves pressure—two main things pregnant women need out of a mattress.